adean20csc/dcaf-abe/docsite/source/config_autodeploy_node.rst

     cd ..

-**Retrieve the DCAF projects**
+**Retrieve the CSC DCAF projects**

-Ansible has been installed and will be used to perform an automated download of the DCAF project resources.
+Ansible has been installed and will be used to perform an automated download of the CSC DCAF project resources.
 First we need to download the :code:`initial_stage` play from the :code:`dcaf-abe` Git repository.

 .. code-block:: bash

     wget https://raw.githubusercontent.com/csc/dcaf-abe/master/ansible/initial_stage.yml

 In order to download the projects from GitHub, a keyfile must be created.
 Put the text for a private key which has access to the GitHub repos in the lines below: